 While the impact and duration of the Pandemic on our business is currently uncertain, the situation is expected to be temporary.
-The Company increased inventory by approximately \$4.9 million during the six months ended September 30, 2022, which was a planned increase in inventory as part of the Company's supply chain mitigation program.
-During the three months ended September 30, 2022, inventory decreased from June 30, 2022, by a net \$0.5 million though the Company did replenish certain electronics components in the September 30, 2022 period to maintain buffer stock targets consistent with our supply chain mitigation program.
+The Company increased inventory by approximately \$4.5 million during the nine months ended December 31, 2022, which was a planned increase in inventory as part of the Company's supply chain management program.
+During the three months ended December 31, 2022, inventory decreased from September 30, 2022, by a net \$0.4 million though the Company did replenish certain electronics components in the December 31, 2022 period to maintain buffer stock targets consistent with our supply chain management program.

-The cash flow used in operating activities of our continuing operations was approximately \$13.6 million which was primarily driven by the planned increase in inventory and the re-design of certain circuit boards as part of the Company's supply chain mitigation program to help assure the Company has product and raw materials to satisfy customer demand, and the net operating loss is a result of higher inventory component costs for product we shipped in the periods.
+The cash flow used in operating activities of our continuing operations was approximately \$10.8 million year to date.
+The cash was used for the planned increase in inventory and the re-design of certain circuit boards as part of the Company's supply chain management program, which is intended to assure the Company has enough product to satisfy customer demand.
+The net operating loss is a result of higher inventory component costs for product we shipped in the periods.

 The Company's tactics to mitigate the current global supply chain issues included accumulating inventory in the first two quarters of fiscal year 2023 to reduce the risk of customer disruptions while our engineering teams re-design certain circuit boards to accommodate electronic components (primarily semiconductors) that are more readily available through traditional sources at more normal prices.
-In future periods, the increase in inventory purchases and in particular components purchased in the secondary markets will be curtailed, meaning the Company does not expect to continue to accumulate inventory in the future and in the same magnitude.
-However, we may remain supply-constrained beyond the fiscal quarter ended September 30, 2022.
-If such efforts are not successful for the foreseeable future, the Company may need to further adjust its operations to have sufficient liquidity.
+The Company does not expect to continue to accumulate inventory in the future in the same magnitude.
+However, we might encounter additional supply-chain constraints in the future.
+If we do, the Company may need to further adjust its operations to have sufficient liquidity.